SAMe: benefits, dosage, contraindications

 Anti-inflammatory

-It has been shown that SAMe has anti-inflammatory and analgesic properties in animal models when administered orally and parenterally, but probably does not have effects on prostaglandins.
-SAMe may also protect against cytokine-induced cellular damage.
+It has been shown that SAMe has anti-inflammatory and analgesic properties in animal models when administered orally and parenterally, but probably has no effects on prostaglandins.
+SAMe may also protect against cell damage induced by cytokines.

 Usages associés

-Individuals with acute or chronic liver disease lose the ability to synthesize SAMe from methionine, probably due to low activity of methionine adenosyltransferase (MAT), the enzyme that converts methionine to SAMe.
-This may lead to deficiencies in cysteine and choline.
-It can also result in glutathione depletion, which plays a major role in liver detoxification and antioxidant reactions.
-On the other hand, one of the main causes of impaired liver function is decreased bile flow, or cholestasis.
+People with acute or chronic liver disease lose the ability to synthesize SAMe from methionine, probably due to the low activity of methionine adenosyl transferase (MAP), the enzyme that converts methionine into SAMe.
+This can lead to cysteine and choline deficiencies.
+It can also lead to glutathione depletion, which plays a major role in liver detoxification and antioxidant reactions.
+On the other hand, one of the main causes of impaired liver function is reduced bile flow, or cholestasis.
 SAMe is beneficial for a variety of liver disorders because of its ability to promote bile flow.
-Finally, SAMe allows for the inactivation of estrogens in the liver.
-In fact, clinical studies have shown it is useful for protecting the liver against damage and improving liver function in conditions associated with excess estrogens, namely the use of oral contraceptives, pregnancy, and premenstrual syndrome.
+Finally, SAMe enables the inactivation of estrogens in the liver.
+Indeed, clinical studies have shown that it is useful for protecting the liver from damage and improving liver function in conditions associated with excess estrogens, namely the use of oral contraceptives, pregnancy, and premenstrual syndrome.

 Usages associés